RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/4-Guides/multiple-inputs/multiple-inputs.md

 # Handling Multiple Inputs

-When using Signal start events it is a frequent occurrence to want have multiple different triggers for a particular process.
+When using Signal start events it is a frequent occurrence to want to have multiple different triggers for a particular process.
 For example Assets could have several sub-types that all share a set-up process.
 Here we would want to create a separate trigger for each type of asset like so:

 ![Process with three inputs into an exclusive gateway](<Three Input Process.png>)

-When creating the task to set up the Asset, it would be useful to include the items name so we can tell which task is which.
-The problem is we don't know which start event fired, so how do we reference the Asset name?
+When creating the task to set up the Asset, it would be useful to include the item's name so we can tell which task is which.
+The problem is we don't know which start event will have fired, so how do we reference the Asset's name?

 ![Task title with a question mark for the lodash](<Creating a task title.png>)